If animals also wear modest clothing, social media asks after gang rape of goat in Okara - Comment | ExBulletin

 Actor Mathira also shared the news of the rape on Instagram and asked mockingly if the animal should also “wear an abaya” to escape the assault.

-Many users on Twitter posed their sarcastic questions about whether the goat was dressed shamelessly towards Prime Minister Imran, as the Prime Minister previously said that women’s clothing creates temptation in men unless it is ‘they are not “robots”.
+Many users on Twitter posed their sarcastic questions as to whether the goat had been dressed shamelessly towards Prime Minister Imran since the Prime Minister took over. said previously that women’s clothing creates temptation in men unless they are “robots”.

 The bitterness of the people was magnified by the recent gruesome murder of Noor Mukadam, an incident that left many women across the country scared and worried for their safety.
-The Prime Minister has been criticized on social media for his continued silence over his murder.
+PM has been criticized on social media for his continued silence about his murder.

 One user shared the news of the incident and asked if “naked animals have an impact on humans too?”